Emory University School of Medicine Discovery Phase

 At the completion of the Discovery project, students will, with the guidance of their mentor, write a final Discovery Research Paper of 8-10 pages in the format of a medical/scientific manuscript.
 Students who carry out a project in the medical humanities will prepare a final paper in an appropriate format for their field, agreed upon between student, mentor and the Discovery Director.
 Final Papers will be reviewed by the MSRC who will return comments and a final numerical score.
 All graduating medical students will present their research as either a talk or poster at Medical Student Research Day to be held in April 2021 during the Capstone course.

 Some students may opt to do a full year of research or to apply for a yearly research fellowship program such as the NIH Medical Scholars program or other fellowships.
 In such cases, the student will be considered to be doing "Extended Discovery".
 Students will receive credit for 5 months of Discovery as part of their fellowship or research year.
 Requirements of Discovery will apply, such as the Research Proposal, Final Paper and presentation at Medical Student Research Day.
 If you are considering one of these options, please contact Dr. Powers for more information.

-Students may start their Discovery projects at the beginning any of the months of March through August, 2019.
-The 5 months of Discovery may be formed of 5 consecutive months or a block of 4 months followed by 1 month at a later time to complete data analysis.
-Starting with the Class of 2019, Discovery maybe be divided as into blocks of 3 + 2 month, with 2 months between blocks.
+Students may start their Discovery projects at the beginning any of the months of March through August 2020.
+The 5 months of Discovery may be formed of 5 consecutive months, a block of 4 months followed by 1 month at a later time to complete data analysis or may be divided into blocks of 3 + 2 months.